animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-Functions can execute in parallel, distributed among multiple {data-store-name} servers in the cluster, aggregating the results using the map-reduce pattern and sent back to the caller.
+Functions can execute in parallel, distributed among multiple GemFire servers in the cluster, aggregating the results using the map-reduce pattern and sent back to the caller.
 Functions can also be targeted to run on a single server or Region.
-The {data-store-name}
-API supports remote execution of Functions targeted by using various predefined scopes: on Region, on members (in groups), on servers, and others.
+The GemFire API supports remote execution of Functions targeted by using various predefined scopes: on Region, on members (in groups), on servers, and others.
 The implementation and execution of remote Functions, as with